uwcalgo/sessions/README.md

 # UWC Algorithms Circle sessions
-A log of code from the algorithms circle sessions.
+This repository contains a log of code from the algorithms circle sessions.

+Discussions can take place on our subreddit: https://www.reddit.com/r/uwcalgo/

 Folder descriptions:

 # Code
 The code that is done during the sessions can be found in this folder.